opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 * Technical deep dives and hands-on workshops.
 * Case studies and success stories from organizations leveraging OpenSearch.
 * Networking opportunities with peers and experts in the field.
-* Exhibition area showcasing the latest innovations in the OpenSearch ecosystem
+* An exhibition area showcasing the latest innovations in the OpenSearch ecosystem.

 ## Why Attend?